 Balanced attack leads No. 14 Minnesota past Niagara

-Amir Coffey, Reggie Lynch and Jordan Murphy all scored 18 points as Minnesota used a 17-0 run midway through the second half to top Niagara 107-81 on Wednesday night.
+MINNEAPOLIS (AP) — Amir Coffey, Reggie Lynch and Jordan Murphy all scored 18 points as No. 14 Minnesota pulled away from Niagara for a 107-81 victory on Wednesday night.

 Lynch and Murphy posted double-doubles, with Lynch grabbing a team-high 12 rebounds and Murphy checking in with 11.
 Nate Mason added 15 points and 11 assists for the Golden Gophers (3-0).

 Kahlil Dukes hit five 3-pointers and led Niagara (1-1) with 26 points.
 Matt Scott added 17 points and 11 rebounds, while Marvin Prochet had 10 points and 12 boards for the Purple Eagles.

 Niagara raced to a 12-2 lead and kept Minnesota at bay for much of the first half, thanks in large part to its outside shooting.
 The Purple Eagles were 6 of 9 from 3-point range to start the game before missing their final four of the first half.

 Meanwhile, Minnesota shook off a 1-for-8 start from the field, with Coffey and Mason hitting back-to-back 3-pointers before Lynch took over inside.
 The 6-foot-10 senior gave the Gophers their first lead with a hook shot, making it 36-34.

 That triggered a 14-2 run that put Minnesota in control, with the Gophers leading 48-38 at halftime.